Shobha Gosa

-Shobha Gosa is a Women's activist and leadership developer, espousing the movement among youth towards women empowerment through sustained education.
-She is also a person with interfaith understanding, who has also contributed papers.
+Shobha Gosa is an Indian women's activist and leadership developer, promoting the movement among youth towards women empowerment through sustained education.
+She is also involved in interfaith understanding, having contributed papers.

-Education and Career
+Education and career

-After her Undergraduate education from Anantapur from the portals of Sri Krishnadevaraya University, Shobha began her career with Non-governmental organisations in India in the New millennium, notably, the Henry Martyn Institute, Shivarampally.
+After her undergraduate education in Anantapur at Sri Krishnadevaraya University, Shobha began her career with Non-governmental organisations in India in the new millennium, notably the Henry Martyn Institute, Shivarampally.
 In 2012, she founded Young People for Life India as a registered Trust to achieve her vision of women empowerment.